akroshko/imagegrid-viewer/README.md

 - Have input and/or specification methods for common sources of images such as NTS topo maps.
 - Add GUI elements to show information or configure while running.
-- Better quality of scaling and zooming of images.
-- Deal with NTS maps that have been split up into multiple images.

 ## Further future